 If the court admits the will to record, then the will is effective in Florida to pass the property title as outlined in the document.

 Resident Aliens (Green Card Holders)

-A green card hold is considered a resident of the state wherein they are residing.
-As such, if a green card holder passes away while a resident of a state in the United States, his or her estate will need to be processed in accordance with that states probate laws.
+A green card holder is considered a resident of the state where they are residing.
+As such, if a green card holder passes away while a resident of Florida, his or her estate will need to be processed in accordance with that Florida probate laws.
 It is often the case that probate actions are also required in other states or countries where the green card holder owned property or in accordance with the laws of the country where their citizenship was still held.

 Much like a green card holder, a non-resident alien is considered a resident of the state wherein they reside.
 As such, if they own property, they will be required to probate in the county and state where either they lived or the property was located.
 Probate will likely also be required in other states or countries where the deceased non-resident alien owned property.

 If you have questions about the probate process and how it applies to green card holders and non-resident aliens, contact Boyer Law Firm for a case evaluation today.

 Unfortunately, there is no way to answer that question.
 It can take anywhere from a few months to a few years, depending upon the complexity of the estate, the size of the estate, and even the backlog of the court.

 Probate litigation often occurs as the result of one parties’ portrayals of unfairness in the settling of an estate or overall hurt feelings.
 When a disagreement or misunderstanding between family members escalates into a lawsuit or threatens to do so, an experienced probate litigation attorney can be instrumental in resolving the matter, whether that is through court proceedings or through negotiations, including mediations.

 For a more in depth look at Estate and Trust Litigation support, visit our page dedicated to the topic.

 Protecting Your Heirs And Estate With A Properly Drafted Estate Plan